prometheus/test-infra/tools/commentMonitor/README.md

 - `GITHUB_TOKEN` : GitHub oauth token used for posting comments and settings the label.

 ## Extracting arguments
-A regex pattern is provided as an argument which is than used to parse the comment into separate arguments.
+A regex pattern is provided as an argument which is then used to parse the comment into separate arguments.
 Each argument is written to a file.
+Additionally, some internal args are automatically set, eg. `PR_NUMBER`.

 Using [regex named groups](https://godoc.org/regexp/syntax) is mandatory so that each env file is named after the regex group.

 For example, the following regex will create a file named `RELEASE` with the content of the capture group: